Synthetic areas spread in two-dimensional Superconducting Quantum Interference Filter Arrays: Synthetic area spread

-In Fig.~\ref{fig::SimData2}.b) we plot the response of two different devices: one, plotted with black diamonds, containing two rows of bare loops and all the loops having the same sizes, whilst the data plotted with black full circles are for the equivalent circuit with the synthetically defined spread of the area loops.
-For this example, the areas of the bare device are identical, however, by solving Eq.~\ref{eq::syntheticArea} we find that the areas of the equivalent device are given by the following sequence; $\underline{a}' = $ in units of the area used for the bare loops original structure.
-We observe a very slight discrepancy between the two as the inductances of the two devices may differ slightly and also because we make no effort in optimising the bias current for the plot, however, visually the interference produced is almost identical.
-As also seen in the Fig.~\ref{fig::SimData2}.b), due to the presence in the circuit of the two lines of bare loops, both have a periodicity around $0.5~\Phi_0$ which is half of the periodicity for the case without bare loop.
-This is essentially a manifestation of the fact that, in our plots, we are using the magnetic flux that goes in each DC SQUID loop as a references for the x-axis, even when extra bare loops are introduced into the circuit.
-This in turn means that DC SQUID are synthetically varied by the presence of the bare loops.
-Hence, this section confirms that by using the local careful positioning of bare loops an centrally peaked VFM response can be obtained even without the need of imposing a physical spread in the areas.
+In Fig.~\ref{fig::SimData2} b), {we plot the response of two different devices: one, plotted with black diamonds, is a SQIF with five rows and two columns containing two rows of bare loops and all loops having the same area.
+Secondly, the data plotted with black full circles, are for a SQIF with three rows and two columns where loop areas are defined by Eq.
+11. It is important to note that both the devices modelled in Fig.~\ref{fig::SimData2} b) have equal loop inductances for all loops.} For this example, by solving Eq.~\ref{eq::syntheticArea}, we find that the areas of the equivalent device are given by the following sequence; $\underline{a}' = $, in units of the area used for the bare loops original structure.
+Fig.~\ref{fig::SimData2}.b) also displays that due to the presence of the two rows of bare loops in the circuit, both responses have a width of the dip of around $0.5~\Phi_0$, which is half of the periodicity for the case without bare loops in Fig.~\ref{fig::SimData2} a).
+This is a manifestation of the fact that, in our plots, we are using the magnetic flux through a single DC SQUID loop as a reference for the x-axis, even when extra bare loops are introduced into the circuit.
+This, in turn, means that each DC SQUID is synthetically varied by the presence of the bare loops.
+Hence, this section confirms that by the introduction of bare loops, a centrally peaked VFM response can be obtained, without the need to impose a physical spread in the areas.